TIME-OUT FOR YOUR PUP OR TIME-OFF FOR YOU?

 A puppy is just being a puppy.
 He’s not being bad.
 The problem is we want him to act human and that’s never going to happen.
-But he can be a little more human as time goes on and we teach him how to do that and to play by our rules.
+But he can be a little more human as time goes on if we teach him how to do that and to play by our rules.

 Sometimes, we, the pet parents, are guilty of teaching our puppies the exact behavior we don’t like!
 So, are we acting more dog-like?
-Our puppy picks up a slipper and we take chase after him to get it back.
+Our puppy picks up a slipper, and we chase after him to get it back.
 We show him how much fun a game of chase is by acting like another puppy.

 It is true that a dog will show signs of knowing you are annoyed at them for something they did, but it’s the tension in your body language and anger in your tone of voice that causes them to cower, but they do NOT relate it to what they did wrong.